- 7 Months ago

 How can you help?

-• If the person appears disoriented or confused, give him or her something to eat and seek for medical help.
+• If the person appears disoriented or confused, give him or her something sweet to eat and seek medical help immediately.